-Studying on our general Physics programmes will give you a thorough understanding of all the core elements of traditional physics, including key topics like particle physics, atoms and molecules, quantum mechanics and astrophysics.
-These programmes will give you the greatest access to our range of optional modules, allowing you to tailor your studies to fully match your interest in physics.
+Studying on our general Physics programme will give you a thorough understanding of all the core elements of traditional physics, including key topics like particle physics, atoms and molecules, quantum mechanics and astrophysics.
+This programme will give you the greatest access to our full range of optional modules, allowing you to tailor your studies to fully match your interest in physics.

 Our MPhys programme will interest you if you are considering a career in research.
 You will be able to explore the discipline in greater depth with additional core modules, including problem-solving and a research year.
-The BSc programme allows you to take a Professional Training placement year option after year 2.
+The BSc programme allows you to take a Professional Training placement year option after Year 2.
 Opportunities range from research to engineering or computing, with placements in small and large organisations, national laboratories, hospitals and government agencies.
-Assessment of the BSc Professional Training placement year contributes ten per cent towards your total degree award.

 After your degree, you may decide to become a professional scientist, but physics opens many other doors too.
 Your skills will be valued by a wide range of employers in areas such as journalism, law, IT, education and finance.

 Our Physics degree programmes reflect the huge diversity of modern physics, with modules ranging from General Relativity to Nuclear Astrophysics to Medical Imaging.
 We prize our flexibility, which allows you to switch between any of the specialist Physics degrees during your first year, and even to change between some programmes as late as the second year.
 A particularly attractive aspect of these modular programmes at the University of Surrey is that you can select options in all years to complement the core subjects, tailoring your programme to your specific interests.